Rconybea/nix-from-scratch/README.md

 $ apt-get install gcc-12
 ```

-If so, may prefer to install nix dependencies from pacakge manager instead of building them
+If so, may prefer to install nix dependencies from package manager instead of building them
 yourself.
 Will have to at least build `nix` from source, unless (unlikely afaik) package repository
 has a prebuilt package for `nix` available.